kimtonyhyun/active_avoidance/docs/prepare_circuits.md

 - Gray: Middle pole of the switch
 - Red: Scope enable
 - Orange: US

-which we will refer to later in the instructions.
+We will refer to these colors later in the instructions.

 ## Prepare the speaker (optional)